Philips | How do I clean my Philips Groomer?

-To maintain optimum performance of your Philips Groomer, it is important to clean the product after each use.
-Because of hygienic reasons, we advise to limit the use of the device to 1 person.
+To maintain optimum performance of your Philips groomer, it is important to clean the product after each use.
 Do not use corrosive detergents, scouring pads or cloths, petrol, acetone etc. to clean the groomer.

 Washable groomers